ToLuWaNiMe/ManGoChop-Microservices/README.md

-ManGoChop Food Delivery ApplicationMangochop is a modern and efficient food delivery application built using ASP.NET microservices architecture.
+ManGoChop Food Delivery Application is a modern and efficient food delivery application built using ASP.NET microservices architecture.
 With Mangochop, users can conveniently browse through a wide range of restaurants, place orders, and have delicious meals delivered straight to their doorstep.

 Features
 User-friendly Interface: Enjoy a seamless and intuitive user experience with our easy-to-navigate interface.